README

 - The

-directory, if any. - The first
+.ucgrcfile in the user’s$HOMEdirectory, if any. - The first

-directory or the root directory.
+.ucgrcfile found, if any, by walking up the component directories of the current working directory.
+This traversal stops at either the user’s$HOMEdirectory or the root directory.
 This is called the project config file, and is intended to live in the top-level directory of a project directory hierarchy. - The command line itself.

 Options read later will override earlier options.